cyjake/leoric/Readme.md

 - A separated migration DSL and database metadata, like Active Record.
 - A detailed enumeration of attributes and types in the models, like Django.

-There is a third way, which is the very reason Leoric has yet to implement migrations, that the database can be designed through a third-party service.
+There is a third way, which is the very reason Leoric has yet to implement migrations, which is that the database can be designed through a third-party service.
 It can be an ER designer, a GUI software for MySQL, or a MySQL-compliant database in the cloud.

 But I'm sure we'll get to that.